What can creditors do if I don't pay?

 Attachment of Earnings

-If you are working and have defaulted on a CCJ, the creditor can apply for an Attachment of Earning.
+If you are working, the creditor can apply for an Attachment of Earning.
 This allows money to be taken directly from your wages at a rate set by the court.

 Third party Debt Order

-If you are owed money by a third party and you default on a CCJ, the creditor can apply for a third party debt order.
+If you are owed money by a third party, the creditor can apply for a third party debt order.
 This orders the third party to pay the money directly to the creditor.

-If you own your property and you have received a CCJ, the creditor can apply for a Charging Order.
+If you own your property the creditor can apply for a Charging Order.
 This will secure the debt against your home, or other valuable assets you own.
 A Charging Order is different to the other enforcement options because the creditor can apply for one even if you are up to date with the payments ordered by the court.